Snekw/SNWTMMap/README.md

 ### Advanced

 * Endpoint - Used if a self hosted version of SNWTM is used.
 Set to the URL to the API of the self hosted version.

+### Restore Web

+* Contains methods to retrieve the currently in use token to use to restore the web page if the web page token fails to restore automatically.